-The No Project Alternative would have reduced environmental impacts but would achieve none of the Project objectives.
+The City Council hereby finds that the No Project Alternative would have reduced environmental impacts but would achieve none of the Project objectives.

 Reduced Intensity Alternative.
 Under the Reduced Intensity, the site would be developed with the types and configurations of land uses currently proposed by the Project, but at an aggregate intensity that would provide a demonstrable reduction in impacts otherwise resulting from the Project.
 For illustrative purposes, the Reduced Intensity Alternative evaluated assumes a 50 percent reduction in residential intensity otherwise resulting from the Project; yielding development of the subject site with 55 single-family dwelling units.
 The Reduced Intensity Alternative would diminish, but would not eliminate significant and unavoidable cumulative transportation/traffic impacts that would otherwise result from the Project.
-The Reduced Intensity Alternative would, to a limited degree, realize attainment of the basic Project objectives.
+The City Council hereby finds that the Reduced Intensity Alternative would, to a limited degree, realize attainment of the basic Project objectives.

 Alternative Sites Considered and Rejected.
 The Project is not subject to relocation to an alternative site.
-Notably, relocation of the Project would not substantively or materially reduce the Project's significant environmental impacts, the basis for the consideration of Alternative sites under CEQA.
+Notably, the City Council hereby finds that relocation of the Project would not substantively or materially reduce the Project's significant environmental impacts, the basis for the consideration of Alternative sites under CEQA.
 In this regard, relocation to an Alternative Site is not likely to achieve any measurable reduction in the Project's traffic impacts.
 Specifically, implementation of traffic improvements, including intersection signalization and roadway segment widening as envisioned under the City General Plan Circulation Element, are on-going processes undertaken in conjunction with the development of vacant or underutilized properties throughout the City.
 As such, it is unlikely that a suitable Alternative Site could be identified that would distribute Project trips only to roadways that have already been improved to their ultimate General Plan configurations, thus completely avoiding the Project's cumulatively significant impacts at transportation facilities.
-Further, there are no feasible alternative sites under control of, or likely control of, the Applicant that would allow for relocation of the Project and associated reassignment of traffic.
+Further, the City Council hereby finds that there are no feasible alternative sites under control of, or likely control of, the Applicant that would allow for relocation of the Project and associated reassignment of traffic.

-Based on the preceding considerations, analysis of an Alternative Site was not further considered.
+Based on the preceding considerations, the City Council hereby finds that analysis of an Alternative Site was not further considered.

 "No Threshold Exceedance" Alternative for Significant Traffic Impacts Considered and Rejected.
-Specific improvements identified in the Project TIA (EIR Appendix B) and summarized at Draft EIR Section 4.2 would, to the extent feasible, provide a physical solution to identified potentially significant cumulative traffic impacts.
+The City Council hereby finds that specific improvements identified in the Project TIA (EIR Appendix B) and summarized at Draft EIR Section 4.2 would, to the extent feasible, provide a physical solution to identified potentially significant cumulative traffic impacts.
 Notwithstanding, timely implementation of improvements required as mitigation for potentially significant cumulative traffic impacts cannot be assured, and impacts are therefore considered cumulatively significant and unavoidable pending completion of the required improvements.
 Any measurable additional traffic contributed to the facilities noted previously in this Section would result in cumulatively significant traffic transportation/impacts similar to those occurring under the Project, requiring some manner of currently infeasible mitigation.
 Any viable development of the subject site would generate trips likely affecting some or all of the facilities that would be affected by Project traffic.
-Accordingly, an alternative to the Project developed specifically to alleviate cumulatively significant traffic impacts within the Study Area was not further evaluated.
+Accordingly, the City Council hereby finds that an Resolution No. 1901 S. White Ave.
+(ENV 8028-2017) Page 24 of 28 alternative to the Project developed specifically to alleviate cumulatively significant traffic impacts within the Study Area was not further evaluated.